Run custom JavaScript code on each incoming payload to transform, calculate, or enrich data.

 Q: Do I always need to return the payload?

-, downstream nodes won’t receive updated data.
+.
+Without this, downstream nodes won’t receive your updated data.

 Q: Can I use external libraries (e.g., lodash, moment)?